 - Graphic: Checkerboard, stripes, polka-dot accents.

+These retro kitchen ideas prove you don’t need a full renovation to add personality, just bold color, playful pattern, and a few vintage-leaning details.
 Now go cue up some old-school tunes, pour a soda with extra ice, and start planning.
-Your retro kitchen glow-up is closer than you think.
+Your retro kitchen refresh is closer than you think.
+Happy decorating!

 FAQ